What Is a Temperature Swing?

 Firepots on new Timberlines sometimes get caught on the auger tube.
 Make sure your firepot is installed flush with the grill barrel and that the cardboard from packaging is removed.

-New Timberline grills conduct heat more effectively than other models, so using foil or drip tray liners can significantly affect your grill's ability to maintain consistent temperatures.
+These models conduct heat more effectively than other models, so using foil or drip tray liners can significantly affect your grill's ability to maintain consistent temperatures.